Skip to main content

 Would they be enough as they are, would you love them even without all those things?
 And how about them ?

-Sometimes there might even be things that come with that we find annoying or that we don't like, or in worst case makes us feel unsafe, or tremendously unhappy.
+Sometimes there might even be things that come with that we find annoying or that we do not like, or in worst case makes us feel unsafe, or tremendously unhappy.
 We might have to ask ourselves how bad are they, how do they affect us ?
 And if its just simply something you dislike, can you love them even with those things ?

 * In this case; fill that empty whit room with those things, how would you feel sitting there with them ?